-Firewire cards do not usually go bad, but inserting a Firewire cable into the incorrectly will damage them.
-Also, a Windows updates may result in a card that was working Perfectly well, stop working properly.
+Firewire cards do not usually go bad, but inserting a Firewire cable into them incorrectly will damage them.
+Also, Windows updates may result in a card that was working perfectly well, stop working properly.
 Swapping the Firewire card is another troubleshooting step that can be taken.
-Before doing that, wee the notes below about different Firewire chipsets and their compatibility level with certain Windows operating systems.
+Before doing that, see the notes below about different Firewire chipsets and their compatibility level with certain Windows operating systems.
 For information on Firewire cards that have been known to work with previous operating systems, see the HelpDesk article Selecting High-Performance Firewire Cards for the FLEX-5000 and FLEX-3000

 Checking the Internal Firewire Status Indicator

 The FLEX-5000 and FLEX-3000 have a small Firewire connection status LED inside the radio.
 To tell if the PC is providing a link level signal to the radio, you have to see if the internal green status LED is illuminated on the internal Firewire interface.
 This indicator does not provide any high-level diagnostic information - it just verifies that the Radio is getting the necessary voltages from the Firewire interface.